Working Papers

 July 2021, No. 21-12R

-Money is called essential when better outcomes are incentive feasible with money than without it.
-We study essentiality theoretically and experimentally, using finite-horizon monetary models that suit our purposes well in the lab.
-Following mechanism design, we also study the effects of strategy recommendations when they are incentive compatible and when they are not.
-Results show the use of money and welfare are significantly higher in treatments where it is essential, and recommendations help when incentive compatible but not much otherwise.
-Sometimes money gets used when it should not, and we investigate why using surveys plus measures.
+Monetary exchange is called essential when better outcomes are incentive feasible with money than without it.
+We study essentiality theoretically, and experimentally, using finite-horizon monetary models that are naturally suited to the lab.
+Following mechanism design, we also study the effects of strategy recommendations, both when they are incentive compatible and when they are not.
+Results show output and welfare are significantly enhanced by fiat currency when monetary equilibrium exists.
+Also, recommendations help if incentive compatible, but not much otherwise.
+Sometimes money gets used when it should not, and we investigate why, using surveys and measures of social preferences.